Parental care: Biparental care

 Biparental care tends to be favoured when sexual selection is not intense, and when the adult sex ratio of males to females is not strongly skewed.
 For two parents to cooperate in caring for young, the mates must be coordinated with each other as well as with the requirements of the developing young, and the demands of the environment.
 The selection of biparental care as a behavioural strategy is considered to be an important factor driving the evolution of monogamy, if the value of exclusive cooperation in care for mutual offspring by two parents outweighs the potential benefits of polygamy for either sex.
 Biparental care may increase offspring survival as well as allow parents to gain further mating opportunities with the pair mate.
 There is conflicting evidence for whether offspring fare equally, better or worse when receiving care by two parents rather a single parent.
 On one hand, it has been suggested that due to sexual conflict, parents should withhold the amount of care they provide and shift as much of the workload as possible to their partner.
 In this case, offspring may be worse off.
 Other experimental evidence contrasts this, and suggests that when both parents care for their mutual offspring, their individual contributions may have synergistic effects on the fitness of their young.
 In this case, offspring would benefit from biparental care.

 Biparental care is particularly prevalent in mammals and birds.
 90% of bird species are monogamous, in which biparental care patterns are predominant.
 In birds, this parental care system is generally attributed to the ability of male birds to engage in most parental behaviours, with the exception of egg-laying.
 Due to their endothermy and small size at birth, there is a huge pressure for infant birds to grow up quickly to prevent energy loss.
 Since both sexes are able to forage and provision offspring, it is therefore beneficial for parents to cooperate in care to meet the requirements of infant birds.
 Offspring survival will ultimately increase the fitness of both parents.

 In insects, biparental care occurs only rarely.
-It was documented in several beetle families, e.g. buryin beetles.
+It was documented in several beetle families, e.g. burying beetles.
 Also is known in cockroaches, e.g. genus cryptocercus.
 In hymenoptera was documented in Trypoxylon wasps and bee Ceratina nigrolabiata.